eyethereal/go-archercl/README.md

 syntax, but the API does include `AsBool` methods that parse strings because this is such a common occurrence.

-While those are the most common methods for simple use of the API, `ApiNode` values also have the following for more verbose usage.
+While those are the most common methods for simple use of the API, `AclNode` values also have the following for more verbose usage.
 All methods operate safely on `nil` or uninitialized / zero value `AclNode` pointers.